Australia's Finch expects thrilling Labuschagne v Bumrah duel

 However, the Australian side's thoughts will never be far from home during the series.

-Huge and unpredictable fires that have scorched more than 10.3 million hectares (25.5 million acres) of land in Australia since October have taken the lives of 27 people and subjected thousands to repeat evacuations.
+Huge and unpredictable fires that have scorched more than 10.3 million hectares of land in Australia since October have taken the lives of 27 people and subjected thousands to repeat evacuations.

 "With everyone affected by bush fires around Australia, cricket is insignificant to what's happening there," Finch said.